This story is purely based on my own experience using ProtonVPN service.

 Let’s begin the story.

-After discussing with my own self about if I really need a VPN, I decide to look some recommended VPN providers on internet.
+After discussing with my own self about if I really need a VPN, I decided to look at some recommended VPN providers on the internet.

 My exploration to find those recommended VPN providers ended up by giving me three VPN providers to choose:

-- ProtonVPN with $48 per year.
-Not a cheapest one, I know.
+ProtonVPN with $48 per year.
+Not the cheapest one, I know.

 Why I choose ProtonVPN in the first place?

 Simple.
-It's offering a Free plan, which I confirmed with their that I can upgrade if I needed higher plan.
+It’s offering a Free plan, which I confirmed with them that I can upgrade if I needed a higher plan.

 At this point, I still have no idea if they will give me the 7-days Plus trial after I’ve signed up.